ISISComputingGroup/ibex_developers_manual/Rotating-Stirrer-Rack.md

 C:\Instrument\Settings\config\common\rotating_stirrer_rack\Default.txt

-The file is read using [cvt record](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Convert-Record).
+The file is read using [convert record](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Convert-Record).
 Example translation file can be found in the IOC support directory.

 ### Tests
 Since ROTSTIRR currently does not directly control any hardware, there was no need to create a Lewis emulator, however file structure is there in case that changes in the future.
 This decision was taken since I wanted to leave TTI-PLP in it's original behaviour so we can use it for other purposes (not just Rotating Stirrer Rack) - in line with something like Galil.
 The tests are not located in IocTestFramework - but rather in the support directory itself.